Choosing a Focal Length for Portrait Photography

 About the Authors

-Marie Gardiner created the version of this lesson.
+Marie Gardiner created the text version of this lesson.
 Marie is a writer and photographer from the North East of England.
 After gaining her degree in Film and Media, Marie worked in the media industry, before leaving to set up the business she runs with her partner: Lonely Tower Film & Media.
 Her photographic work focuses on landscapes and industrial ruins, particularly those of the North Pennines as she continues to work on her long-form documentary project Changing Landscapes.

 This tutorial was edited and published by Jackson Couse.
 Jackson is a photographer and the editor of the Photo & Video section of Envato Tuts+.
 He lives in Canada.